LxLung/Portfolio/README.md

 # Portfolio
-This repo will house my static page website
+This is a repo that will act as a storage space for things I find important.